EDM115/website/src/components/blog/EducationToPro.md

 <br>

 08. Restart the PC.
 You should now be able to login with just the username and without specifying the PC name.
 Open a cmd as admin and run `DSREGCMD /debug /leave` and then `DSREGCMD /debug /cleanupaccounts`.
 This will do its best to leave linked organizations.
-09. Do `Win + R`, `regedit`, and click on `HKEY_CURRENT_USER` (so the search will start from here. click again on this when ding another search).
+09. Do `Win + R`, `regedit`, and click on `HKEY_CURRENT_USER` (so the search will start from here. click again on this when doing another search).
 You will now have to search for anything related to "Intune", "Enrollment" or the domain part of your school email that you noted prior (ex if it was `pc123456@school.country.com`, search for `school.country.com`).
 Delete the keys found (use common sense tho) to remove the last bits of organization links.
 You can backup the registry before if you think you will mess this up.
 <br>

 ## Step 3 : Final touches and quick remarks